polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/front-end.md

 > Stuck?
 There is a full front-end template
 > [solution](https://github.com/substrate-developer-hub/substrate-front-end-template/tree/tutorials/solutions/build-a-dapp-v3+1)
 > to use as a reference.
-Check the commit diff from the base `v3.0.0` version for the exact changes.
+Check [the diff from its base `v3.0.0` for exact changes](https://github.com/substrate-developer-hub/substrate-front-end-template/compare/v3.0.0...tutorials/solutions/build-a-dapp-v3+1).

 ## Submit a Proof